-Everyone listens to music, and when paired with audio and visuals, such as a video, it’s even more impactful.
-Studies show that listening to music activates the nucleus accumbens which is the area of the brain that produces dopamine: the happy, rewarding feelings we receive after exercising or eating.
-According to Facebook, 65% of consumers that spend 3 seconds watching a video will spend at least another 10 seconds thinking about what they saw.
-When we click on a video and a catchy tune is the first thing we hear while simultaneously increasing our dopamine levels, we’re more likely to stick around a little longer to hear more about the product.
+Everyone listens to music, and when paired with visuals, it’s even more impactful.
+Studies show that listening to music activates the nucleus accumbens, which is the area of the brain that produces dopamine: the happy, rewarding feelings we receive after exercising or eating.
+According to Facebook, 65% of consumers who spend 3 seconds watching a video will spend at least another 10 seconds thinking about what they saw.
+When we click on a video and a catchy tune is the first thing we hear, we get a hit of dopamine and we’re more likely to stick around a little longer to hear more about the product.

 Color Signals Specific Emotions

-For example, the color red is known to suggest anger, caution, passion, and even spark appetite which is why it’s used by so many fast food restaurants.
-Blue however typically conveys feelings of security or trust.
+For example, the color red is known to suggest anger, caution, passion, and even spark appetite, which is why it’s used by so many fast food restaurants.
+Blue, on the other hand, typically conveys feelings of security or trust.
 In videos, there are all sorts of elements to play with like the tone and setting which have different tints of color to it, ultimately eliciting a specific emotion from your audience that will influence decision-making.